About Everest Region Trek

 The journey to the Everest Region starts with an adventurous flight to Lukla airport at the height of 2860 m above sea level.
 It is considered one of the most dangerous airports in the world.
 The trails then take us through dark and dense forests and show the bright shine of the mountains.
 As the rhododendron flowers bloom, the whole landscape changes into colorful shades of pink, white, and red.
 There are many suspension bridges on the trail that enhances the audacity of the trek.

 The cultural and social aspects of this region are fresh and overwhelming.
 The sherpa settlements illustrate the Himalayan lives.
 The artistic designs of the Gumbas and monasteries exhibit the Tibetian Culture flourish.
-Chortens, Mani walls, and colorful prayer flags decorate the trek-routes emitting the sense of peace and ecstasy.
+Chortens, Mani walls, and colorful prayer flags decorate the trek routes emitting a sense of peace and ecstasy.

 The region has many monasteries, including the Tengboche monastery- the largest monastery in the Khumbu region.
 The Sherpas have unique cultures, traditions, and dialects.
 Thus a trek in this region will give us a glimpse of their lifestyle.
 The Tibetan Butter-Tea is a specialty.
 October-November is the month for 19 days long Mani Rimdu Festival, which is the most important festival of the Sherpa community.

 Everest Region is a piece of heaven on earth.
-One of the treks in the region should be in your bucket list.
+One of the treks in the region should be on your bucket list.